|

 both to allow remote adjustment of start/stop periods and to stagger the

-changeover to avoid short term spikes.
+changeover to avoid short term spikes in demand.
 These tariffs remain in

 place in many EU countries; in the UK the most familiar is "Economy